jjolly/pyneurgen/README.txt

 Fork of Python Neural Genetic Hybrids
 ========================================
 This is a fork of the package below.
-I had some bugfixes and changes I wanted to implement to make it more useful for me.
+I wanted this package in python 3.

 This package can be installed with pip through github: